Fat. Stupid. Ugly. Weak. Not good enough.

 I read a lot of memoirs about anorexia and bulimia while completing my master’s thesis.
-Shani Raviv chronicled her unrelenting self-hatred in her memoir, being Ana (yes, I hate the title, but bear with me.)
+Shani Raviv chronicled her unrelenting self-hatred in her memoir, being Ana.
 This self-hatred almost cost her her family, her sanity, and her life.

 I also kept a journal from this time.
 I would write how much I hated myself.
 How I was so weak.
 How I didn’t deserve food.
 How I didn’t deserve to live.

 The more weight I lost, the worst I felt about myself.
 That’s how it works whether you have anorexia or bulimia or binge eating disorder.
 The more enmeshed you become in the eating disorder behaviors, the worst you are going to feel, and that includes how you feel about yourself.

 Raviv had to learn to love herself in order to heal.
 As did de Rossi and others.
 And so will I.

 I believe self-love is the opposite of self-hatred, and self-love is necessary for full recovery from eating disorders.
 Why is that so hard for me?
 I’m not completely sure.
 Some days I get it.
 If I don’t love myself, who will?
 If I don’t love myself enough to take care of myself, who will?
 It is so hard to let go of something that has been a part of me for so long, even pre-anorexia.